usnistgov/dioptra/docs/source/reference/python-client/experiments-client-methods.rst

 Experiments Client Methods
 =================

-This page lists all relevant properties and methods for Dioptra :ref:`Experiments <explanation-experiments-and-jobs>` that are available via the Python Client.
+This page lists all relevant methods for Dioptra :ref:`Experiments <explanation-experiments-and-jobs>` that are available via the Python Client.

 .. contents:: Contents
    :local: